doyaGu/CKAngelScript/README.md

 - **Full Bindings of the Virtools SDK**: Access and utilize the entire Virtools SDK through AngelScript for seamless integration of custom scripting with Virtools' extensive API.
 - **AngelScript Integration**: Leverage the AngelScript scripting language to achieve greater flexibility and control in your 3D projects.
+- **Foreign Function Interface (FFI)**: Call native C functions directly from AngelScript using FFI, powered by DynCall, enabling seamless interaction with external libraries and APIs.
 - **Building Blocks**:
   - **AngelScript Loader**: Load and unload AngelScript modules dynamically.
   - **AngelScript Runner**: Execute specific functions within AngelScript modules with precision.